testcraftsman/testpool/docs/source/development.rst

   ./bin/tpl profile add localhost fake profile1 template1 3

 The tpl-daemon will over time generate 5 VMs in the ready state.
-In other words, fake VMs are transitioned from pending to reservered over a short period of time.
+In other words, fake VMs are transitioned from pending to reserved over a short period of time.
 Testpool web content showing overall VM pool statistics can be found::